Superphysics Superphysics

 All the extraordinary demand that competition could bring was just a drop of water in the immense ocean of Indian commerce.

-“The increase of demand though in the beginning it may sometimes raise the price of goods, never fails to lower it in the run.”
+“The increase of demand though in the beginning it may sometimes raise the price of goods, never fails to lower it in the long run.”

 • It encourages production and increases the competition of the producers.